-Freezer kits are one of my favorite ways to make sure I have the ingredients needed for specific recipes.
+Freezer kits are one of my favorite ways to ensure I have the ingredients needed for specific recipes.

 Some kits I typically put together are:

-One thing that is important to understand when trying to eat clean is that every single recipe can be made clean in some way shape or form.
-As long as you use clean ingredients to prepare the recipe, it is then considered a clean recipe.
+One important thing to understand when trying to eat clean is that all recipes can be made clean in some way, shape, or form.
+As long as you use clean ingredients to prepare the recipe, it is considered a clean recipe.

 So ingredients should be organic if possible!
-Whole food products are free of any chemicals or preservatives.
-This means you can eat pizza and chicken parmesan when you’re eating clean.
-You just need to make sure that they are prepared with clean ingredients.
+Whole food products are free of any chemicals or preservatives, and this means you can eat pizza and chicken parmesan when you’re eating clean.
+You need to make sure to prepare the recipes with clean ingredients.

-This was something that was very exciting to me when researching clean eating and one of the reasons that I have chosen to continue to eat clean all these years later.
-I want to eat the foods I want to eat but I just want to eat cleaner versions of them.
+This was very exciting to me when researching clean eating and one of the reasons that I have chosen to continue to eat clean all these years later.
+I want to eat the foods I want to eat, but I want to eat cleaner versions.